 A key part of Pacific Hydro’s successful delivery of projects is the way we engage and involve our neighbours, communities, and stakeholders throughout all stages.
 This involvement ensures that valuable local knowledge and perspectives are understood and considered by the project.

 Members of the community and stakeholders will be provided with opportunities to be involved as the project progresses.

-Pacific Hydro is proud to further support communities that host our clean energy projects through our industry-leading Community Investment Program, which delivers a portion of revenue back into our local communities each year.
+Pacific Hydro is proud to further support communities that host our clean energy projects through our industry-leading Community Benefit Sharing Program, which delivers a portion of revenue back into our local communities each year.

 The program aims to empower local communities to identify the projects and initiatives that we should support.
 A range of methods are used to achieve this aim (such as community funds and sponsorships), tailored to the specific needs of each area.

 Since its launch the program has delivered over $4.9 Million to over 1000 community-led projects across regional Australia.